Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Robust Virtual Energy Storage Services

 \end{assumption} Assumption \ref{assum:nonaccum} avoids degenerate cases, where different samples lead to constraints that overlap at the solution.
-Choosing different weight parameters $\rho$, the PLM can assess the trade-off between performance and the state-of-charge constraints violation based on the following result: \begin{proposition} Consider Assumptions \ref{assum:uniqueness} and \ref{assum:nonaccum}.
-Let $(\mathbf{r}_{ \rho}^*, \mathbf{b}^*_{ \rho})$ be the solution of \eqref{eq:PLM-N-rho}.
+Choosing different weight parameters $\rho$, the PLM can assess the trade-off between performance and the state-of-charge constraints violation based on the following result, based on the scenario optimization with relaxation \cite{Campi_2020_scenario_relaxation}, \cite{JMLR_Campi}: \begin{proposition} Consider Assumptions \ref{assum:energy-prices}, \ref{assum:uniqueness} and \ref{assum:nonaccum}.
+Let $(\mathbf{u}_{ \rho}^*, \boldsymbol{\xi}^*_{\rho}, \mathbf{x}^*_{\rho})$ be the solution of \eqref{eq:PLM-N-rho-prime}.
 Given a confidence parameter $\delta \in (0,1)$, for any $m = 0, \dots, N-1$, $m < N$, consider the polynomial equation

 with respect to $t$.
-For $k = N$, consider instead the polynomial equation
+For $m = N$, consider instead the polynomial equation

 For any $m = 0, \dots, N-1$, equation (\ref{cor:apost_equation}) has exactly two solutions in $[0, +\infty)$, which we denote by $t^{(m)}$ and $\bar{t}^{(m)}$, with $t^{(m)} \leq \bar{t}^{(m)}$.
 Instead, equation (\ref{cor:apost_equation2}) has only one solution in $[0, +\infty)$, which we denote by $\bar{t}^{(N)}$, while we define $t^{(N)} := 0$.
 Let $\underline{\epsilon}(m) := \max\{0, 1 - t^{(m)}\}, \overline{\epsilon}(m) := 1 - \bar{t}^{(m)}$, for $m = 0,\dots,N$.
 Then, with confidence at least $1-\delta$, it holds that